ansible-collections/amazon.aws/docs/community.aws.elb_target_module.rst

 Synopsis
 --------
-- Used to register or deregister a target in a target group
+- Used to register or deregister a target in a target group.